-If costs for office facilities, equipment, vehicles and communications, travels are requesting for GEF financing, please provide justification here: Local consultants: 40 weeks of national consultants refer to Annex A EA management costs, which will be covered by the GEF grant only.
-The additional co-financing will be used for additional national experts to be hired by the executing partner.
-Please refer to Annex D and E for a total estimation of GEF grant and co-financing.
+If costs for office facilities, equipment, vehicles and communications, travels are requesting for GEF financing, please provide justification here:

 The costs for communications/ printing/ translation/ reporting costs are shared between GEF financing and the governmental co-financing contribution.
 It is foreseen that communications and translation activities are to be provided by the GEF financing, and purchase of office equipment (paper, toner, etc.) and equipment maintenance to be provided by the national co-financing.
 Regarding the travel expenses, it is planned that the local travel will be covered by both GEF grant and national co-financing contribution.
-It should be stressed that some of the institutions and companies that will be engaged with the new POPs management are not located in the capital city of the country.
+It should be stressed that some of the institutions and companies that will be engaged with the new POPs management are not located close-by Asmara.